FREQUENTLY ASKED QUESTIONS

 In what situations are you able to remove an animal from a home?

 If an owner keeps their dog(s) confined to their property and complies with animal ordinances we cannot take any action against the owner to include taking the person’s dog from them.
 Animals are technically property and cannot be taken without due process of law.
-If the dog is violating the leash laws or other County Ordinances, we are able to handle the the violation(s) appropriately.
+If the dog is violating the leash laws or other County Ordinances, we are able to handle the violation(s) appropriately.
 Officers must witness violations or a resident who has witnessed a violation must provide our department with a properly prepared notarized affidavit.

 I’ve lost my cat or dog, what do I do?